-The American Shorthair is one of the most popular breeds of cat.
+The American Shorthair is one of the most popular breeds of cats.
 And is it any wonder?
 They’re typically cute and cuddly with an interesting history that traces all the way back to the Mayflower.
 So, what is an American Shorthair cat?

 American Shorthairs are known as hardworking rodent catchers, which is why they were carried on board ships, like the Mayflower, making their way from Europe to America.
 After they had landed in the Western Hemisphere, they became useful farm cats helping to keep barns and food stores clear of rats and mice.

-This breed was initially know as the Domestic Shorthair , but it got a new name in 1966 when it became the American Shorthair.
+This breed was initially known as the Domestic Shorthair, but it got a new name in 1966 when it became the American Shorthair.
 The name change was enacted to differentiate these felines from other shorthair cats.
 It also recognizes their heritage as the cats who may have first put paws down in what was our new nation at the time.

 While they’re not recognized as being particularly agile, they are known for their strength, endurance, and balance.
 They often have a sturdy and muscular build.
 Maybe it was all that training from their colonial days that gave them such a solid physique.

 From the name, you can guess that they have short hair.
 Their fur is also dense and thick, especially in the winter when it can help protect them from the cold.
-Although they have a cozy coat, remember the American Society for the Prevention of Cruelty to Animals® (ASPCA®) recommends that cats stay inside for safety reasons.
+Although they have a cozy coat, remember our strategic partner The American Society for the Prevention of Cruelty to Animals® (ASPCA®) recommends that cats stay inside for safety reasons.
 For instance, keeping cats inside can protect them from catching contagious illnesses, contracting parasites, and getting hurt by other animals.

-American Shorthair cats are most famous for their brown or grey tabby coat, but they can come in many different colors and patterns.
-They may have streaks and patches of white, black, brown, cream, silver, and blue in their fur.
-They can also be mostly solid in color, bi-color, tri-color, striped or with a shaded look.
+American Shorthair cats are most famous for their brown or grey tabby coats, but they can come in many different colors and patterns.
+Standard American Shorthair colors can include streaks and patches of white, black, brown, cream, silver, and blue in their fur.
+They can also be primarily solid in color, bi-color, tri-color, striped, or with a shaded look.

 A cat’s personality can be affected by many factors, including their environment, experiences, and age—not unlike us humans!
 But there is anecdotal evidence that depicts American Shorthairs are intelligent creatures who enjoy watching the world around them, for instance, watching little birdies hop and squirrels dash around outside from a perch on the windowsill.

-You can expect a healthy American Shorthair to live to age 15 or so, which is the typical life expectancy of most cats.
-To take great care of your American Shorthair, keep these 5 tips in mind:
+You can expect a healthy American Shorthair to live to age 15 or so, which is the typical American Shorthair cat lifespan of most cats.
+To take great care of your American Shorthair, keep these five tips in mind:

 Scheduling a yearly check-up is one of the best things you can do for your cat’s health.
-Regular exams can help your veterinarian detect a health issues in the early stages when treatment can be less complex and the outcome might be better.
-They also make sure your cat’s vaccines are up-to-date, and weight is on track.
+Regular exams can help your veterinarian detect health issues in the early stages when treatment can be less complex, and the outcome might be better.
+They also make sure your cat’s vaccines are up-to-date and their weight is on track.

 While cats are typically good at grooming themselves, it’s still important to give them a good brushing on a regular basis.
-This helps keep their coat in top shape, and can cut down on those icky coughed up furballs.
+This helps keep their coat in top shape and cut down on those icky coughed-up furballs.
 You should also brush your cat’s teeth regularly and get an annual dental cleaning.

 American Shorthairs can be fun and loving companions.
-With that in mind, here are 5 fun facts about this breed:
+With that in mind, here are five fun facts about this breed:

 As we mentioned, the American Shorthair got its official name in 1966 to differentiate it from other shorthaired cats.